-The protection, health and safety of participants involved in the activities supported by the European Solidarity Corps are key elements of the programme.
-All persons participating in the European Solidarity Corps should have the opportunity to take full advantage of the possibilities for personal and professional development and learning offered through the European Solidarity Corps.
+The protection, health and safety of participants involved in the activities supported by the European Solidarity Corps are important principles of the programme.
+All European Solidarity Corps participants should have the opportunity to take full advantage of the possibilities for personal and professional development and learning offered through the European Solidarity Corps.
 This should be assured in a safe environment which respects and protects the rights of all persons, their physical and emotional integrity, their mental health and their wellbeing.